hashicorp/terraform-website/content/source/docs/cloud/workspaces/index.html.md

 -> **API:** See the [Workspaces API](../api/workspaces.html).

-TFE's top navigation bar includes a "Workspaces" link, which takes you to the list of workspaces in the current  organization.
+Terraform Cloud's top navigation bar includes a "Workspaces" link, which takes you to the list of workspaces in the current  organization.

 ![Screenshot: the list of workspaces](./images/index-list.png)